Concerned About A Student

 Students with documented physical, learning or emotional disabilities are eligible for appropriate accommodations once they provide acceptable disability documentation.

-The Equity, Diversity & Inclusion goal is to create an atmosphere and environment that is diverse, inclusive and open-minded.
+The Office of Institutional Equity aims to create an atmosphere and environment that is diverse, inclusive and open-minded.

 Office of the Dean of Students